levi-bravenboer/NotifyMe-frontend/README.md

 4. Open the activation email
 5. Copy the url an paste it in a browser, change the protocol from **https** to **http**

-# How to Register

-1. Go to Login button
-2. Click the register link
-3. Fill in the form
-4. Open the activation email
-5. Copy the url an paste it in a browser, change the protocol from **https** to **http**

 # NPM scripts